Charges for BWI

 Georgetown boating while intoxicated lawyer Michael J. Price represents those accused of BWI in Central Texas.
 They will put their combined experience and knowledge to work for you, examining the allegations and looking for mistakes in the gathering of evidence, seeking to find ways how your charges might be reduced or dismissed.

-Call Law Office of Michael J. Price today at (512) 354-1880 to discuss your BWI charge.
+Call Law Office of Price & Wiggins, P.C. today at (512) 354-1880 to discuss your BWI charge.
 Michael J. Price can defend you if charged with Boating While Intoxicated in the waters of Bell County or Williamson County, including on Lake Georgetown, the San Gabriel River, Temples Lake, Stillhouse Hollow Lake, Belton Lake or any other body of water.

 Boating While Intoxicated Law in Texas